-With its iconic history and beautiful architecture, vast array of eateries and independent shops, Poundbury has something for everyone.
+With its iconic evolution, beautiful architecture, vast array of eateries and independent shops, Poundbury has something for everyone.

 Visitors to Poundbury can use free parking, to allow you to stay for an hour, a day or a weekend.
-The best way to discover Poundbury is on foot and if you pop into one of the many businesses you can pick up a free map.
-Head through the quirky streets and squares and you’ll find hidden gems to treasure.
+The best way to discover Poundbury is on foot; head through the quirky streets and squares and you will find an exceptional range of offerings.
 The retail businesses range from award-winning clothes shops and traditional children’s toys, to arts and crafts, lifestyle and gift shops.

-If your visit is part of a longer journey or if you are visiting with a family, Poundbury boasts three parks, including outside gym equipment on The Great Field and a multi-sport area.
+If your visit is part of a longer journey or if you are visiting with a family, Poundbury boasts three parks, with the biggest, The Great Field providing one of the areas largest and most exciting play areas.

 Further afield, the historic Maiden Castle is on the doorstep and Dorchester is walkable or accessible by a bus or car in just a few minutes drive.

 Poundbury has a wealth of eateries to choose from.
 Amidst the winding roads, squares and green spaces of Poundbury you can find cafés and independent eateries, featuring locally-sourced Dorset produce.
 There are now more than a dozen places to eat for breakfast, lunch or dinner, including cafés, coffee houses and two public houses.
-The central hub, Queen Mother Square is also home to a monthly farmers’ market on the first Saturday of each month and a bustling annual Dorset Food & Arts Festival on the first Saturday in August each year.
+The bustling annual Dorset Food & Arts Festival is held on the first Saturday in August each year.
+The central hub, Queen Mother Square is also home to a monthly farmers’ market.

 Visitors to Poundbury also enjoy the independent, high-quality food shops and delis.
 You can visit the award-winning Brace of Butchers and deli which is stocked full of meats, cheeses and fresh vegetables, the adjacent Naked Brace (promoting packaging free shopping), choose from a selection of quality wines at The Dorset Wine Company or head to Olives Et Al to sample flavours from around the world.
-Queen Mother Square also houses Waitrose for your everyday shopping needs and in The Buttermarket there is a gourmet deli.
+Queen Mother Square also houses Waitrose for your everyday shopping needs.